uComponents/ucomponents.github.com/umapper/creating-maps.md

 {% endhighlight %}

 ## Basic property mapping ##
-This refers to properties which you've defined in your document type.  uMapper will automatically map any properties which satisfy a case-insensitive comparison, but if they differ you can just reroute a property:
+This refers to properties which you've defined in your document type.
+You do not need to include these properties when querying.  uMapper will automatically map any properties which satisfy a case-insensitive comparison, but if they differ you can just reroute a property:
 {% highlight c# %}
 class Artist
 {